🕒 Updated October 16, 2025

 Frequently asked questions about remarketing

-Remarketing vs retargeting, what’s the difference?
+Remarketing vs retargeting: what’s the difference?

-- Set a single objective.
+- Set one clear objective.

-- Segment your audience.
+- Segment your audiences.

-- Choose 1-2 consistent channels (e.g. Google Display + Web Push).
+- Choose 1–2 relevant channels, such as Google Display + Web Push.

-- Set up tags/UTM/Consent Mode.
+- Set up tags/UTMs/Consent Mode.

 - Track CTR / Conv. / CPA and iterate weekly.

-Which remarketing tools should I use?
+Which remarketing tools should you prioritize?

 - Reach: Google Ads/YouTube, Meta.